elseff/articles-api/README.md

 project for study \
 BackEnd part of project

-For launch the project you should to set the db_url, db_user and db_password environment variables in Run/Debug Configuration or in the
+For launch the project you should to create the database and set the db_url, db_user and db_password environment variables in Run/Debug Configuration or in the
 `
 application.yaml`